Rasheed19/pulse-project/README.md

     ```
     python run_train.py --not-loaded --model-type eol
     ```
 1. `experiment` pipeline gives access to run the experiment that deals with the effect of varying pulse cycles on model performance.
 It requires two arguments `--threshold-type` and `--model-type`.
-The latter states the type of pulse threshold type to use (either `point` or `interval`) and the former gives the model type (`eol`, `rul`, or `classification`).
+The latter states the type of pulse threshold to use (either `point` or `interval`) and the former gives the model type (`eol`, `rul`, or `classification`).
 For instance:
     ```
     python run_experiment.py --threshold-type point --model-type eol
     ```